 What are the principles for proper bottle feeding?

 • Start by putting your phone aside.
-I am aware this is easier said than done but no mother of ours was over the phone whilst feeding us.
+I know this is easier said than done, but no mother of ours was on the phone while feeding us.

-• Sit comfortably, facing baby.
-That allows you to see the baby’s needs and calmly address them.
+• Sit comfortably, facing your baby.
+This allows you to see the baby’s needs and address them calmly.

-• Position the baby with head elevated and supported, so he can easily swallow and breathe.
-Do not feed the baby in supine position (this increases risk of ear infections, read here).
+• Position the baby with their head elevated and supported, so they can easily swallow and breathe.
+Avoid feeding the baby in a supine position (this increases the risk of ear infections, read here).

 • Hold both the bottle and the baby firmly.
-Placing the baby or using a muslin or similar ‘tricks’ to lean the bottle on, put baby at risk.
+Placing the baby or using a muslin or similar “tricks” to lean the bottle on puts the baby at risk.

 • Start feeding by gently rubbing the bottle nipple on the baby’s lips.

-• If the baby seems interested and opens his mouth, gently insert the nipple into his mouth.
-If he starts sucking, make sure to keep the bottle in a horizontal position (parallel to the floor), and only slightly elevated.
-This will help avoid milk pouring into the baby’s mouth rather than the baby controlling the pace of the flow by actively sucking.
+• If the baby seems interested and opens their mouth, gently insert the nipple into their mouth.
+Once they start sucking, keep the bottle in a horizontal position (parallel to the floor), slightly elevated.
+This will help prevent milk from pouring into the baby’s mouth, allowing the baby to control the flow by actively sucking.

-• Note that the tip of the nipple (closest to the baby’s mouth) is full of milk.
+• Note that the tip of the nipple (closest to the baby’s mouth) should be full of milk.

 • Alternate sides during feedings.
-Meaning, rotate the baby once to feed on your right arm and once on your left, to avoid preference to one side.
+Rotate the baby from your right arm to your left to avoid preference for one side.

-• Pay attention to signs that the baby needs to take a pause or break from feed.
-If it seems the baby needs one, gently remove the bottle from his mouth or tilt the bottle back so the milk flow stops.
-Offer the baby to continue with the feeds if interested.
+• Pay attention to signs that the baby needs to take a pause or break from feeding.
+If it seems the baby needs one, gently remove the bottle from their mouth or tilt the bottle back so the milk flow stops.
+Offer the baby the option to continue feeding if they’re interested.

-• How long should a feed take?
-Usually, not less than 10 minutes and not more than 20 minutes.
-A Maximum time of 30 minutes is normally recommended, Babies become more efficient and they grow and get stronger.
+•How long should a feed take?
+Usually, it should take no less than 10 minutes and no more than 20 minutes.
+A maximum time of 30 minutes is typically recommended.
+Babies become more efficient as they grow and get stronger.

-• There should always be some milk left in the bottle, meaning the baby controlled how much he eats rather than the feeding ended because the milk ran out.
-If the baby consistently finishes the whole portion, start preparing a bigger portion.
+• There should always be some milk left in the bottle, meaning the baby controlled how much they eat, rather than the feeding ending because the milk ran out.
+If the baby consistently finishes the entire portion, start preparing a bigger portion.

 • When the feeding ends, remove the bottle from the baby’s mouth.
-Do not leave bottle with milk or any sweetened drink in their mouth especially while sleeping (can cause suffocation and bottle cavity).
+Do not leave the bottle with milk or any sweetened drink in their mouth, especially while they are sleeping (this can cause suffocation and tooth decay).

 • What about burping?
 Is it a must?
 Absolutely not.
-When mealtime ends, hold the baby up vertically, with his back to you and gently pat his back so that he may exhale a little air.
-Often parents put their baby over their shoulder after a meal, which in my opinion may sometimes cause the baby throw up.
+When mealtime ends, hold the baby upright, with their back against you, and gently pat their back so they may exhale a little air.
+Often, parents place their baby over their shoulder after a meal, which in my opinion may sometimes cause the baby to throw up.

 For comments and questions, please register